-Lady Fern is primarily valued in the garden for its cascading habit of growth.
-Its ferny bipinnately compound leaves remain green in color throughout the season.
+Ghost Fern is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its attractive ferny bipinnately compound leaves emerge silver in spring, turning light green in color with hints of silver throughout the season.
+The deep purple stems are very colorful and add to the overall interest of the plant.